How to Build a Niche Website: Step-by-Step Case Study

 My website, BreakDance Decoded, was a niche website.
 It specifically targeted breakdancers, which is a small part of the much larger “dance” market.

-Other examples of niche websites are Mr. Money Mustache (focusing on saving and budgeting in the personal finance market), Copywriting Course (focusing on copywriting in the marketing/online business market), and Tone Island (focusing on guitars and related gear such as distortion pedals and amps).
+Other examples of niche websites are Mr. Money Mustache (focusing on saving and budgeting in the personal finance market), Copywriting Course (focusing on copywriting in the marketing/online business market), and Tone Island (focusing on guitars and related gear).

 There’s a common misconception that a niche website is a small site.
 This isn’t true.